raini-dev/raini/README.md

 2. We empower people regardless of their prior experience.
 If a workshop requires prior knowledge, it MUST refer to a workshop conducted earlier that covers that topic. _Go from the bottom up._

 3. We provide hands-on education.
-Each workshop provides theoretical foundation AND practical experience of applying it beyond "Hello, World!". _Teach a man to fish._
+Each workshop provides theoretical foundation AND practical experience of applying it beyond "Hello, World!". _In theory, theory and practice are the same.
+In practice, they are not._

 4. We follow open/closed principle.
-We are happy to let everyone join and organize workshops anywhere and we work hard on making the process of creating those workshops clear and easy to follow for everyone.
-Our workshops are carefully curated and we only require one thing - you MUST NOT disobey the guidelines as it is a good thing for both you and us. _Be open for extension, but closed for modification._
+We are happy for everybody to join and organize workshops anywhere and we share our experience as we work hard on making the process of creating those workshops clear and easy to follow for everyone.
+Our workshops are carefully curated and we only require one thing - you MUST follow the guidelines.
+It is a good thing for both you and us. _Be open for extension, but closed for modification._

 [1]: https://tools.ietf.org/html/rfc2119